 - First quintile (best proposals)

 - Second quintile

 - Third quintile

 - Or 'Not ranked' (Includes fourth and fifth quintile proposals)

 Feedback: Fast-Start applicants

-For Fast-Start applicants at the EOI round, feedback will be available if they are unsuccessful and ranked in the 3rd quintile, as well as the 2nd quintile.
+- For Fast-Start applicants at the EOI round, feedback will be available if they are unsuccessful and ranked in the 2nd and 3rd quintiles. - Applicants will be notified whether they are eligible to seek feedback.